Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter Instructions BETA!!! Litchi Mission Utilities Logo

 DJI Fly hyperlapse waypoint missions can be created and then saved on the flying device.
 One disadvantage of this process is that the hyperlapse mission must be created with the drone in the air.
 This web application enables the conversion of a Litchi waypoint mission (in CSV format) into a DJI Fly hyperlapse mission stored in JSON format.

 DJI Fly hyperlapse missions are stored in the "Hyperlapse" folder on the device running the DJI Fly application.
-Each hyperlapse mission is located in its only sub-folder and is comprised of a JSON file containing the mission parameters and two or more PNG image files that are displayed with each waypoint.
+Each hyperlapse mission is located in its only sub-folder and is comprised of a JSON file containing the mission parameters and two or more PNG image files that are displayed with each waypoint in DJI Fly.

 Hyperlapse name: